microsoft/vscode-wiki/Iterations.md

 ## Inside an Iteration
 We work in weekly segments:
-- 1st week - reduce debt introduced in the previous iteration, address critical issues uncovered in the previous iteration, plan the next iteration
+- **Week 1**: Reduce debt introduced in the previous iteration, address critical issues uncovered in the previous iteration, plan the next iteration
-- 2nd week - work according the plan
+- **Week 2**: Work according the plan
-- 3rd week - work according the plan
+- **Week 3+**: Work according the plan
-- 4th week - iteration end game, the teams tests the new features according a test plan, fixes bugs, and updates the documentation
+- **Final Week**: End game, the team tests the new features according a test plan, fixes bugs, and updates the documentation

 ## Triage
 Bugs and features will be assigned a milestone and within a milestone they will be assigned a priority.
 The priority dictates the order in which work items should be addressed.
 A `P1` bug (something that we think is critical for the milestone) is to be addressed before a `P2` bug.